neurogeriatricskiel/KielMAT/paper/paper.md

 # Acknowledgements
 The authors would like to thank every person who provided data which has been used in the development and validation of the algorithms in the NGMT toolbox.
+The data collection have been performed in accordance with the Declaration of Helsinki.
 The authors declare no competing interests.

 # References